“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 They give up too quickly.

-They underestimate how much work the business will be in the beginning.
-Just because land investing is simple doesn’t mean it is easy.
+They underestimate how much work the business will be.
+Just because land flipping is simple doesn’t mean it is easy.

-You can get a number of angry calls after a direct mail campaign and this can be difficult for many people to handle.
+You will likely get a number of angry calls after a direct mail campaign and this can be difficult for many people to handle.

 Having a mentor or being part of a small group can often help many new investors overcome some of these hurdles and persevere.